orchidjs/tom-select/doc_src/pages/docs/index.md

 <tr>
 	<td><code>createOnBlur</code></td>
 	<td>
 		If true, when user exits the field (clicks outside of input), a new option is created and selected (if <code>create</code> setting is enabled).
+Existing options will also be added on blur.
 	<td><code>boolean</code></td>
 	<td><code>false</code></td>
 </tr>